HandSam0822/CryptoAPI/README.md

 ### client

-- src/components.
+- src/components
   Manage all components that is used in page folder
 - src/config
   Includes frontend configuration such as routing, App.js (client entry point) is also put here
 - src/page
-  Home is the component that would be render when current url = http://localhost:3000 Profile is the component that would be render when current url = http://localhost:3000/profile/{id}
+  when current url = http://localhost:3000, the **Home** component under page would be render when current url = http://localhost:3000/profile/{id}, the **Profile** component would be render
 - src/styles
   Manage all **css** file
 - cypress